 The relationship of midwife to client is one that is more peer to peer rather than authority figure to subordinate.
 Your midwife will respect you and your family members, your beliefs, religion, and birth philosophy.
 Your midwife will also respect your decisions regarding your prenatal care, birth plans, and postpartum care.

-Midwives also show respect for the birth process and the birthing woman.
+Midwives also show respect for the birth process and the birthing person.
 You will have the freedom to move about and eat and drink as you wish.
 Your midwife will not “allow” or “prohibit” anything, although if you are giving birth in a hospital setting you both may be restricted by its policies.

 “In all cultures, the midwife’s place is on the threshold of life, where intense human emotions, fear, hope, longing, triumph, and incredible physical power enable a new human being to emerge.
-Her vocation is unique.”
+Their vocation is unique.”